Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 It is also best to ensure the hair is free of any product buildup before applying the hair dye or bleach.

-Dry shampoo can create a barrier that prevents the hair from absorbing all the hair dye, which can lead to an uneven application of color.
+Dry shampoo can create a barrier that prevents the hair from fully absorbing the hair dye, leading to an uneven application of color.

 The buildup of product from multiple uses can also interfere with the dye’s absorption into the hair.

-Many dry shampoos are also formulated with wax in their ingredients, which can create a barrier layer that prevents the hair dye from properly adhering to the hair strands.
+Many dry shampoos also contain wax, which can create a barrier that prevents the hair dye from properly adhering to the hair strands.

 It can also prevent the hair dye or bleach from penetrating into the hair shaft deeply or at all.

-If the hair dye is unable to adhere to the hair well or even absorb into the hair shaft, it can cause patchiness in the hair when the color is rinsed away.
+If the hair dye cannot adhere to the hair well or even penetrate the hair shaft, it can cause patchiness when the color is rinsed out.

-Dry shampoo and the buildup of product can also interfere with the color pigment of the dye.
+Dry shampoo and product buildup can also interfere with the color pigment of the dye.

-It can often cause the pigment to appear lighter in the hair, which can affect your desired color outcome.
+It can often make the pigment appear lighter in the hair, affecting your desired color outcome.

 The various ingredients in each of the products, hair dye and dry shampoo, also have the potential to react adversely when mixed together.

-If the ingredients do not mix well with one another, it can cause more damage to the hair, especially when used in conjunction with bleach.
+If the ingredients do not mix well, they can cause further damage to the hair, especially when used in conjunction with bleach.

 It can also cause potential irritation or adverse reactions on the scalp.